 Open source and self-hosted software foundations.

 Open source is not only a license choice.
-It changes how software is documented, packaged, supported, and trusted.
+It changes how software is documented, packaged, released, supported, and trusted.

 Self-hosted release paths